Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 The first step is to make a directory to hold your project, with a file in it (because git ignores empty directories).
 "Cats" is a little unimaginative, but it's easy to type.
 (Feel free to use something else -- nothing inside the working tree depends on the directory it's in.)
-Since this will be a website, the first file is `index.html`.
+Since this will be a website, the first file you need to create is `index.html`.

 There are actually two ways to get a git working tree on your computer; the other one is to clone an existing git repository.
-We see how that works starting in Unit 6.
+In unit 6, we see how that works.
+At the moment, we take the simplest approach.

 ## Make yourself a sandbox

 Eventually, you will make several different Git repositories.
-Some of the later examples require files, including a few images, that would be tedious to create or download individually.
+Some later examples require files, including a few images, that would be tedious to create or download individually.
 You also need a "sandbox" in which to play.
 Start by downloading [sandbox.zip](media/sandbox.zip).
 It's easiest to use your browser for that download; it probably will be stored in your